Understanding the Psychological Safety Index (PSI)

 Why Psychological Safety Matters

 Imagine walking into a meeting where you have a bold idea.
 You pause…should you share it?
 What if it’s misunderstood?
 What if it fails?
-Now imagine you know that your team will listen with curiosity, offer support, and see failure as part of growth.
+Now imagine you know that your team will listen with curiosity, offer support, and see possible failure as part of growth.
 That’s psychological safety in action, and it’s the difference between teams that survive and those that thrive.

 Psychological safety is the foundation of high-performing teams.
 First introduced by Professor Amy C. Edmondson of Harvard Business School, it refers to a shared belief that it’s safe to take interpersonal risks.
 In psychologically safe environments, people speak up, ask for help, share ideas, admit mistakes, and challenge assumptions - without fear of embarrassment or punishment.